 Not for everyone.
 But sometimes the smartest play on the board.

-If you know your timeline, an ARM gives you a lower rate during the window that matters.
-I show you the worst case so you decide with your eyes open.
+If you know your timeline, an ARM can be worth comparing.
+I show you the fixed window, the adjustment risk, and the worst case so you decide with your eyes open.

-An adjustable rate mortgage gives you a fixed rate for an initial period, then adjusts periodically for the remaining term.
-The initial rate is lower than a comparable fixed rate.
-If you're selling, refinancing, or paying off the loan before the fixed period ends, that lower rate translates directly into savings.
+An adjustable-rate mortgage gives you a fixed rate for an initial period, then adjusts periodically for the remaining term.
+The initial ARM structure has to be compared against the fixed path, the adjustment caps, and the borrower's expected timeline.
+If you're selling, refinancing, or paying off the loan before the fixed period ends, the comparison may matter.

 ARMs have a bad reputation from 2008.
 Modern ARMs are a completely different product.
 Strict caps on every adjustment.
 Qualification at the higher of the note rate or fully indexed rate.
 No negative amortization.
 No interest-only gimmicks.
 Consumer protections that didn't exist during the crisis.

 I build two scenarios for every ARM conversation.
 The ARM path and the fixed path.
-Monthly savings during the fixed period.
+Fixed-window payment assumptions.
 Worst case after adjustment.
-The break-even point where fixed would have been cheaper.
+The break-even point where the fixed path would have been cleaner.
 You see everything, then you decide.

 Key Details